Small breed

 Frequently asked questions

-Many Pugs are close to adult size by 10-12 months, then adult condition depends on food and exercise habits.
+Many Pugs are close to adult size by 10-12 months, then adult condition depends on food portions, treats, safe activity, heat management, muscle, and body condition.

 Use short cool-weather walks and indoor play.
 Avoid heat, humidity, and hard exercise.